SamueleGiraudo/Bud-Music-Box/Help.md

 + `??
 Degree monoid not compatible with existing multi-patterns.`: occurs when an already defined name is bound to a multi-pattern having a degree which is not an element of the specified degree monoid.
++ `??
+Degree monoid not compatible with existing colored multi-patterns.`: occurs when an already defined name is bound to a colored multi-pattern having a degree which is not an element of the specified degree monoid.

 ### Multi-pattern manipulation
 The _multi-pattern manipulation instructions_ are `multi-pattern`, `mirror`, `inverse`,